top of page

 A stray cat is a cat who has been socialized to people at some point in her life, but has left or lost her indoor home, as well as most human contact and dependence.

-Strays have left of lost their indoor home, as well as their human dependence.
+Strays have left or lost their indoor home, as well as their human dependence.

-• Had a feral mother and little to no human contact.
+A Feral Cat: Had a feral mother and has had little to no human contact.

 " A feral cat is defined as a cat that chooses not to interact with humans, survives with or without human assistance, and hides or defends itself when trapped rather than allowing itself to be handled."
 Wikipedia